 Class Recording Available: Yes

-Michael Agresta has written for Travel + Leisure, Airbnb Magazine, Amtrak's The National, The Atlantic, Slate, The Wall Street Journal, Wired, and other publications.
-He contributes regular cultural coverage to Texas Monthly, where his work was a finalist for “Best Column” at the 2017 City and Regional Magazine Awards.
+Michael Agresta has written for The Atlantic, Slate, The Wall Street Journal, Wired, Travel + Leisure, and other publications.
+He contributes regular cultural coverage to Texas Monthly, where his work was a finalist for "Best Column" at the 2017 City and Regional Magazine Awards.
 He has also published fiction in The Southern Review, Boston Review, Conjunctions, and elsewhere.
-He has received residencies from the MacDowell Colony, Blue Mountain Center, and the Virginia Center for the Creative Arts.
+He has received residencies from the MacDowell Colony, Blue Mountain Center, and Virginia Center for the Creative Arts.